jonpas/myo-raw/README.rst

 myo-raw
 =======

-This library provides an interface to communicate with the Thalmic Myo, providing the ability to scan for and connect to a nearby Myo, and giving access to data from the EMG sensors and the IMU.
+This library provides an interface to communicate with the Thalmic Lab's Myo, providing the ability to scan for and connect to a nearby Myo armband, and giving access to data from the EMG sensors and the IMU.
 For Myo firmware v1.0 or higher, access to the output of Thalmic's own gesture recognition is also available.

 Both the provided Bluegiga BLED112 dongle (cross-plattfrom) or a standard Bluetooth adapter (Linux) may be used to connect to a Myo armband.